Scripture: John 1:47-51 (alternate reading: Luke 9:46-50)

 1 I give you thanks, O Lord, with my whole heart; before

-I sing your praise;
+the angels I sing your praise;

 2 I bow down toward your holy temple and give thanks to your name for your mercy and your faithfulness; for you have exalted above everything your name and your word.

 3. On the day I called, you answered me, my strength of soul you increased.

 4 All the kings of the earth shall praise you, O Lord, for they have heard the words of your mouth;

 5 and they shall sing of the ways of the Lord, for great is the glory of the Lord.